sourcepole/ansible-playbook-patroni-debian/README.md

 Variables
 ---------

+There is a lot that can be configured.
+Have a look at [vars.yml](vars.yml).

-The following useful variables can be set:
+The following are a few useful variables that can be set:

  * `dcs` (`etcd` (default), `consul` or `zookeeper`)
  * `dcs_servers_group` (default: `dcs_servers`, name of the inventory group that contains